leap71/leap71.github.io/coding-for-engineers/17-computational-geometry-part5.md

 While math on a computer *looks like math*, it isn't precise.
 In computer floating-point math, the precision of the binary storage of a number is limited.
 And this leaves large gaps in the number space. *Many numbers simply do not exist!* They are approximated by the next available number, and that can cause additional issues in complex calculations.

 If real math says, you should arrive at the same number when running two different formulas, computer math doesn't necessarily follow.
 The way you calculate something, the actual steps performed, has an influence on which exact floating point number you end up with.
-And that —you guessed it — can cause issues for our geometry, for example for watertightness.
+And that —you guessed it — can cause issues for our geometry, for example, for watertightness.
 When rotating a vector by an angle, for example, you may get slightly different results when doing it from one or the other direction.

 Say, you want to do what we did with one face in the last chapter, but with a cube.
 If you assumed that "perfect math" would ensure watertight edges, you might be surprised that small gaps can open up at the edges, even if your calculations are perfect, simply because of the quirkiness of floating point calculations.